birkenfeld/tango-rs/README.md

 * `get_object_property_list`
 * `get/put/delete_property`

+## Building

+You need an installed Tango library with headers.
+Set the `TANGO_ROOT` environment variable to the prefix if it is not `/usr`.

 ## Testing

 For testing/benchmarking, you need a Tango database running on `localhost:10000`, and the default instance of the standard testing server (`TangoTest/test`).

 Then, you can run `cargo test` to test all wrapped APIs, and `cargo bench` to measure the duration of `command_inout` roundtrips.